Nkamanyi/Nkamanyi/README.md

 Let’s innovate and grow together!.</p>

-- 🔭 I’m currently working on **designing and building data pipelines.**
+- 🔭 I’m currently working on **End To End Machine learning and Data Science Problems with Deployment on Azure and AWS.**

 - 👯 I’m looking to collaborate on **new opportunities.**